 In 1935, The First Coin-Operated Parking Meter Was Installed in Oklahoma City

-In 1927, The First Electric Traffic Lights Were Launched in Wolverhampton
+In 1927, the First Electric Traffic Lights Were Launched in Wolverhampton

 The first electric traffic lights in the United Kingdom were installed in Wolverhampton in 1927.
 Actually, the country had its first traffic lights, but a policeman had to operate them.

-The Longest Living Car
+The Longest Driven Car

-The “Spirit of Ecstasy” is studded with over a hundred 150-carat diamonds.
-It was designed by jewelry maker Jean Kemanjian on behalf of Manhattan Motorcars.
-How many of you knew that the Rolls Royce HP-15 is one of the rarest cars on the earth?
-The reason for this is that only 6 of these cars were produced in the world.
-Out of them, only one car is still available which is estimated to be worth $35 million.
+Did you know that the Rolls Royce HP-15 is one of the rarest cars on the earth?
+The reason for this is that only 6 of these cars were produced.
+Of of them, only one car is still available which is estimated to be worth $35 million.

 Related article: History of the Rolls-Royce Car Emblem